 I’ve had a couple of friends ask me what I use for my blog, so I thought I’d just lay it all out right here!

-This post contains affiliate links.
-To learn more, please see my Affiliate Disclosure.
+Please Note: This post contains affiliate links.
+See my Affiliate Disclosure.

 Photos and Photo Editing

-For my pictures, I mostly use my phone (Google Pixel 2) but I’ve been trying to use my Sony Alpha a5000 more.
-It’s a mirrorless digital camera so it’s more compact than a DSLR, but still takes awesome pictures with most of the typical DSLR settings.
-The Pixel takes good pictures, but the Sony definitely takes them up a notch.
+For my pictures, I mostly use my phone (Google Pixel 2) but I’ve been trying to use my Sony Alpha a5000 Mirrorless Digital Camera more.
+The Pixel takes great pictures, but the Sony definitely takes them up a notch.
 I chose the Sony over the Canon Rebel (commonly recommended by bloggers) because it’s smaller and more portable, but still takes high quality photos.
 Cheaper too!
 I’m a fan of saving money.